irbekrm/learning-various/linux/perf/README.md

 - kernel ring buffer- where kernel messages are stored (so that boottime messages are available to syslog)
 - ring buffer- a data structure that is always the same size (older messages get deleted)

+#### `vmstat`
+- memory swap-out - when there's no longer free space in physical memory and kernel writes some of the data in memory to disk
+- memory swap-in - when previously swapped out data is needed by a process, so kernel needs to write it to memory again
+- user space time- time CPU spends doing work in user space
+- system space time - time CPU spends doing work in system (kernel space)